The Madrid View

 While Strachan captures most headlines, Ferguson prefers to talk of a team without weaknesses that practice a typical style of British football, and that according to the critics; they practice it better than anybody.

 The goalkeeper, Jim Leighton (24 years old) just earned a Scottish national team call.
 “He doesn’t look like an athlete, right?” smiles Ferguson, “but he is the best keeper in the country.
 He has a very peculiar style that not everybody likes but he stops the ball and that’s the most important thing”.

 The right-back Stuart Kennedy (30) is the most senior player of the team.
-Perhaps the weakest point of the last four could be the left back Doug Rougvie (26) who is more comfortable playing as centre back.
-Juanito, because of this could cause him a lot of problems.
+Perhaps the weakest point of the last four could be the left-back Doug Rougvie (26) who is more comfortable playing as centre back.
+Because of this could cause Juanito can cause him a lot of problems.

-Upfront the tireless worker of Mark McGhee (25) who has scored half a dozen goals in this competition.
-To his right plays Eric Black (22) and to his left, the skilled and quick winger Peter Weir, bought from St Mirren two years ago for an Scottish transfer record of 65 Million Pesetas.
+Upfront the tireless worker of Mark McGhee (25) is a standout, he has already scored half a dozen goals in this competition.
+To his right plays Eric Black (22) and to his left, the skilled and quick winger Peter Weir bought from St Mirren two years ago for a Scottish transfer record of 65 Million Pesetas.
 On the bench, John Hewitt (21), a striker with a nose for scoring stands out.